A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Discussion

 \subsection{Rotational Variables}

-Figure~\ref{fig:exampleROTlcs} shows example phased light curves for 12 randomly selected rotational variables found in our survey.
-For the following analysis we only consider stars in our variables catalog that are identified as reliable detections for at least one search algorithm and that are not flagged as probable blends or as having problematic amplitudes.
-In order of preference, we adopt the AoVHarm TFA, AoVHarm EPD, AoV TFA, AoV EPD, DACF TFA or DACF EPD period for the star, choosing the period found by the first method for which the detection is considered secure.
+Figure~\ref{fig:exampleROTlcs} shows example phased light curves for 12 randomly selected rotational variables found in our survey, while figure~\ref{fig:exampleROTAoVHarmspec} shows the AoVHarm periodograms for five of these light curves.
+For the following analysis we only consider stars in our catalog of periodic noneclipsing variables that are identified as reliable detections for either the EPD or TFA light curves and that are not flagged as probable blends.
+If the variable is identified as a reliable detection for both the EPD and TFA light curves, we adopt the period found on the TFA light curve.